 As any activity in Moodle, quizzes come with the global settings that specify the rules for interacting with the quiz.
 These rules include a wide variety of options such as the time limit, number of attempts, grading methods, layout, question behavior, review options, enforced delay, feedback, and viewing restrictions.
 This page demonstrates how to find and edit these global settings.

-To get to global settings and edit the quiz in Moodle, you must first click the Turn editing on button in the top right corner.
+To get to global settings and edit the quiz in Moodle, you must first click the Edit Mode button in the top right corner.
 Mouse over the quiz that you wish to edit.
-Select the Edit button from the far right of the quiz.
+Select the three dots from the far right of the quiz.
 Click it and then select Edit Settings.

 1. First, go to the Timing tab.
 Time Limit: When creating a quiz, you have the ability to use a time limit.
 This puts a limit on how long the student has to complete the quiz once he or she has started it.
 The time limit can range anywhere from a number of seconds to a number of days depending on the time limit you would like to set.